bubblesnet/documentation/cabinet/README.md

 The deep-water-culture reservoir is a doubled-up 20 gallon plastic storage container with lid.
 The lid has four holes in it to hold four net-pots filled with hydroton to grow the plants in.
 There's also a hole in the center for a 1/4" PVC pipe to feed water from the water pump to the drip manifold that continuously waters the plants.
+It is doubled up to provide an extra layer of leak protection

 ![empty reservoir with pump and manifold]( empty_reservoir_with_pump_and_manifold.jpg)